2 Cookin Mamas

 Brazil Nut Snowball Cookies

-A quick & easy cookie made of ground brazil nuts that give these Brazil Nut Snowballs a wonderfully nutty flavor.
-Round & covered with powdered sugar they look like little snowballs.
+A quick & easy cookie made of ground brazil nuts that give these snowballs a wonderfully nutty flavor.
+Round & covered with powdered sugar they look just like little snowballs.

 No ratings yet